moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 })
 ```

 The Squid template comes with a variable for your RPC URL defined in your `.env` file.
-You can replace that with the RPC URL for your Appchain.
+You can replace that with the RPC URL for your Tanssi Appchain.
 For demonstration purposes, the RPC URL for the demo EVM Appchain is hardcoded directly, as shown above.
 If you're setting the RPC URL in your `.env`, the respective line will look like this:

 ```text
 RPC_ENDPOINT={{ networks.dancebox.rpc_url }}